Jiajing Emperor: Further ceremony reforms

 After successfully resolving the Great Rites Controversy, the Emperor proceeded to make changes to other rituals and ceremonies, despite facing opposition from some officials.
 These changes primarily affected the rites performed by the monarch.
 In the late 1530s, separate sacrifices to the Heavens, Earth, Sun, and Moon were introduced.

 Additionally, the Jiajing Emperor altered the titles and forms of honoring Confucius, including a ban on images in Confucian temples, leaving only plaques with the names of Confucius and his followers.
 (Note: The founder of the Ming dynasty, the Hongwu Emperor, had banned prayers to Confucius in Buddhist and Taoist temples, and the use of name tablets in place of images was proposed, but his decree was not enforced until before 1530.)
 The layout of the Temple of Confucius was also modified to include separate chapels for Confucius' father and three disciples.
-As part of these changes, Confucius was stripped of his title of king by the Jiajing Emperor, who believed that the emperor should not bow to a king.
+As part of these changes, Confucius was stripped of his title of king by the Jiajing Emperor, who believed that the Emperor should not bow to a king.
 Furthermore, the Emperor did not want Confucius to be worshipped in the same rituals used for imperial sacrifices to the Heavens.
-As a result, the ceremonies in the Temple of Confucius were simplified and no longer resembled imperial sacrifices.
+The ceremonies in the Temple of Confucius were simplified and no longer resembled imperial sacrifices.

 In addition, sacrifices to former emperors and kings were separated from the imperial sacrifices to the Heavens, and a special temple was built for them.
 This elevated the status of the monarch, as his rites were now distinct from all others.
 From the years 1532–1533, the Jiajing Emperor lost interest in ritual reforms and the worship of Heaven, as he was no longer able to elevate his own or his father's status.
 This led to a decline in the importance of ceremonies during his reign.

-Government
+Government and administration

 Eunuchs

 Important positions in the imperial palace were filled by eunuchs brought from Anlu by the Jiajing Emperor.
 As part of the dismissal of eunuchs associated with the previous monarch, some eunuch posts in the provinces were eliminated.
-The overall influence of eunuchs did not decrease; in fact, it continued to grow.
+The overall influence of eunuchs did not decrease; it continued to grow.
 By the 1530s, the most influential eunuchs saw themselves as equal to the grand secretaries.
 In 1548–1549, the roles of the head of the Eastern Depot and the Directorate of Ceremonial were combined, (Note: The Directorate of Ceremonial was the most influential of the eunuch offices of the Forbidden City, while the East Depot was the office of the eunuch secret police.) and the palace guard (established in 1552 and composed of eunuchs) was also under their control.
 This effectively placed the entire eunuch branch of state administration under their management.